mikaelbr/node-notifier/README.md

 var notifier = new NotificationCenter({
   withFallback: false, // Use Growl Fallback if <= 10.8
-  customPath: void 0 // Relative/Absolute path to binary if you want to use your own fork of terminal-notifier });
+  customPath: undefined // Relative/Absolute path to binary if you want to use your own fork of terminal-notifier });

 notifier.notify(
   {
-    title: void 0,
+    title: undefined,
-    subtitle: void 0,
+    subtitle: undefined,
-    message: void 0,
+    message: undefined,
     sound: false, // Case Sensitive string for location of sound file, or use one of macOS' native sounds (see below)
     icon: 'Terminal Icon', // Absolute Path to Triggering Icon
-    contentImage: void 0, // Absolute Path to Attached Image (Content Image)
+    contentImage: undefined, // Absolute Path to Attached Image (Content Image)
-    open: void 0, // URL to open on Click
+    open: undefined, // URL to open on Click
     wait: false, // Wait for User Action against Notification or times out.
 Same as timeout = 5 seconds

     // New in latest version.
 See `example/macInput.js` for usage
     timeout: 5, // Takes precedence over wait if both are defined.
-    closeLabel: void 0, // String.
+    closeLabel: undefined, // String.
 Label for cancel button
-    actions: void 0, // String | Array<String>.
+    actions: undefined, // String | Array<String>.
 Action label or list of labels in case of dropdown
-    dropdownLabel: void 0, // String.
+    dropdownLabel: undefined, // String.
 Label to be used if multiple actions
     reply: false // Boolean.
 If notification should take input.
 Value passed as third argument in callback and event emitter.
   },
   function(error, response, metadata) {